-Margaret is an Associate Professor of Management and Entrepreneurship.
-She Holds a PhD Degree in Human Resource Education of the University of Illinois, M.Ed. of Kenyatta University and B.Ed. of the University of Nairobi.
+Professor Margaret Kobia is the Cabinet Secretary, Ministry of Public Service and Gender.
+She is a Full Professor of Management and Entrepreneurship.
+Professor Kobia Holds a PhD Degree in Human Resource Education of the University of Illinois, M.Ed. of Kenyatta University and B.Ed. of the University of Nairobi.
 She received her ‘O’ and ‘A’ level education at Alliance Girls High School.
+Prior to joining the Public Service Commission, she was the founding Director General of the Kenya School of Government.
+Between 2005 and 2013, she served as the Director/CEO of the Kenya Institute of Administration and made a profound contribution in transforming the institution into a truly modern Management Development Institute (MDI) leading to the Institute’s elevation to Kenya School of Government.
 Professor Kobia has taught Management, Entrepreneurship and Research Methods at University level.
-Between 2011 and 2016, she served as the Chief Editor of the refereed African Journal of Public Administration and Management.
+Between 2011 and 2016, Professor Kobia served as the Chief Editor of the refereed African Journal of Public Administration and Management.

 Prior to her appointment she was a Member of the National Assembly having served as the Nairobi County Women Representative in the 11th Parliament from March 2013 to July 2017.
 During her term she also was a Member of the Pan African Parliament, and the United Nations Champion on Disaster Risk Reduction in Africa.